 How Long Does Flat Rate Shipping Take?

 Shipping businesses also offer flat rate boxes with faster delivery, like same-day or overnight air.
 These services usually cost two to three times more than standard flat rate shipping, so make sure your budget has room.
+If you’re looking for a flat rate option that will save you money, account for time more so than money.
+If you’re in a rush, however, a USPS priority mail flat rate box could be the ticket for you.

-Frequently Asked Questions About What Is Flat Rate Shipping
+Frequently Asked Questions About What Is Flat Rate Shipping?

 Flat rate shipping can be a business owner’s path to lower costs and higher profits when used properly.
 But that doesn’t mean it’s always easy to understand, or that it’s the perfect solution for each product.
+While flat rate boxes are essentially one-size-fits-all, the flat rate shipping process doesn’t fit that definition.

 If you’re wondering how best to use flat rate shipping, we pulled together some frequently asked questions about it.
 Take a look at our answers below:

 In most cases, flat rate shipping takes between one to three business days.
 This assumes the package was given to a carrier on a business day and no delays occur.
+From the postal service to the post office to differing shipping zones, it’s always best to build potential delays into your time budget.
+You never know when something might not go according to plan.
+To avoid the possibility of sending out a backorder notice, factor in your most likely shipping delays.

 Flat rate shipping sends packages based on specific box sizes and fixed costs.
 You can place any lawful item in a flat rate box, as long as the product is packaged safely.
+From socks and dishes to photo frames and food, if you can pack it within the letter of the law, you can ship it for a flat rate.

 Companies use flat rate shipping to standardize shipping expenses, encourage frequent orders, and simplify their warehouse management process flow.
 When you only need to use a couple box sizes, shipping and handling goes much faster.